Find Business Schools

 • Analyze credit data and financial statements to determine the degree of risk involved in extending credit or lending money.

-Credit Analyst Required Skills
+Credit Analyst Needed Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.